staplen/kevel-search-playground/README.md

 ## API Documentation

 The application uses the Kevel Ad Decision API.
-For more information about the API and its capabilities, visit the [AdQuery knowledge base page](https://dev.kevel.com/docs/adquery#phrase-or-fuzzy-matching).
+For more information about the API and its capabilities, visit https://dev.kevel.com.

 ## Contributing